Marguerite (Maggie) Ellen Ardito, President, Co-founder, and Director

 Trained as an astrophysicist, Jason has been a professor of physics and astronomy at Embry-Riddle Aeronautical University in Daytona Beach since 2006.
 He has been bicycling for transportation for over 20 years and has served on the River-to-Sea Transportation Planning Organization's Bicycle Pedestrian Advisory Committee, representing Volusia-at-Large, since 2012.
 He is a member of the League of American Bicyclists and attended his first National Bike Summit in 2015.
 He tweets at @bicycledaytona and blogs at bicycledaytona.org.

-Jason thinks cargo bikes are the wave of the future and enthusiastically supports the "Less Car More Go" kickstarter project to document on film the cargo-bike boom!
+Jason thinks cargo bikes are the wave of the future and enthusiastically supports the "Less Car More Go" kickstarter project to document on film the cargo-bike boom which became the MOTHERLOAD documentary, of which Jason is a co-producer.
 He is interested in safer streets for people who bike, walk and roll, and in traffic-stress maps to help cities create comfortable bicycle networks and direct resources to linking low traffic-stress neighborhoods.
 Jason supports Cycling Savvy education to build rider confidence and safety when and where infrastructure lets cyclists down.